CenturyLinkCloud/PublicKB/AppFog/using-ctl-mysql-with-appfog-apps.md

 ### Example: Using Environment Credentials in Node.js

-This section will assume that you have an existing Node.js which needs a MySQL database named `myapp`.
+This section will assume that you have an existing Node.js app which needs a MySQL database named `myapp`.
 The first step is to add the MySQL client module to `myapp` Node.js application using NPM (Node Package Manager) for including the dependency.